Mount Nelson - Dynnyrne

 Employment conditions in Mount Nelson - Dynnyrne demonstrate exceptional strength compared to most Australian markets

-Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw the labour force decrease by 0.1% while employment declined by 0.3%, resulting in the unemployment rate rising by 0.2 percentage points.
-By comparison, Greater Hobart recorded employment growth of 0.1%, a labour force decline of 0.1%, with unemployment falling 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Mount Nelson - Dynnyrne.
-These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
-While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Mount Nelson - Dynnyrne's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).
+Local job opportunities appear limited based on resident vs working population counts.
+In the year ending December 2025, labour force decreased by 0.1%, employment declined by 0.3%, and unemployment rose by 0.2 percentage points.
+Greater Hobart saw employment growth of 0.1%, labour force decline of 0.1%, and unemployment fall by 0.2 percentage points.
+Jobs and Skills Australia's forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Nelson - Dynnyrne's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment